 - Plenty of Water and Smart Snacks.
 What are smart snacks?
 Nothing sticky.
 Cheerios: good.
 Peanut butter: bad.
 Have you ever seen a toddler drop a PB & J in the sand and then try to keep eating it?
 It’s not pretty.

-- Baby Powder.
-Have you heard about this trick where you can use baby powder on a kid’s ass and it makes all the sand disappear?
+- Powder pouch.
+Have you heard this cornstarch filled pouch on a kid’s ass and it makes all the sand disappear?
 Voila!
-Well, the sand doesn’t magically come off.
-The baby powder dries off the skin so the previously wet sand is a bit easier to brush off.
-It’s definitely a bit of a time saver.
+The powder dries off the skin so the previously wet sand is a bit easier to brush off.
+It’s definitely a time saver.

 What did I miss?
-What are your tried and true beach-with-a-baby tips?
+What are your tried and true baby beach tips?